kidtronnix/mongo-lambda/README.md

 ### Responsibilities of Module

 Report Runner
  - Generating recurring reports in batch layer.
-Will run using supplied `$aggPipeline` in config.
+Will run using `$aggPipeline`.
+ - Combine report method.

 Data Management
- - Scrub data from batch layer's master collection after `expires`.
+ - Scrub data from batch layer's master collection after it expires past `dataRentention`.
  - Scrub data from delta when batch view is produced.

-Public Methods
-- Expose the methods to the API:

 ### API

-### `.insert(data)`
+### `.insertData(data)`

-Will run a  data point into both `master` collection and `delta` collection.
+Will insert data point into batch and speed layer's mongo collection.

-### `.report("trendingTop100")`
+### `.getReport("trendingTop100")`

-Fetches a **"trendingTop100"** report, this will use the supplied `combine` function.
+Fetches a **"trendingTop100"** report this will use the supplied `combine` function.

 #### NOTE

-* *Live* means that the data is near realtime, i hesitate to use the word realtime because nothing is completely realtime.
+* *Live* means that the data is near realtime, I hesitate to use the word realtime because nothing is completely realtime.